 © Randal Oulton

-A "Mirepoix" is a classic French combination of vegetables meant to subtly add flavour to a dish.
-Some vegetables, such as onions and celery, were selected for their aroma; others such as carrots and parsnips were selected for their sweetness.
+A “Mirepoix” is a classic French combination of vegetables meant to subtly add flavour to a dish.
+Onion and celery were selected for their aroma; carrots were selected for their sweetness.
+The celery also helps to boost the flavour of any dish missing meat.

 In France, there are actually two main combinations of mirepoix.